podulator/video-overlays/README.md

     * local logs won't be deleted

 2. or falling back to user_data set at ec2 launch time which only supports the bucket config option, so your user data would look like :: s3_bucket/path/to/config.json

 #### Supporting files
   * create_config.py :: renders a valid json config file from code
   * create_template.py :: renders a valid json script file from code

+## Running as a render farm
+The application has been designed to run on ec2 as a render farm to reduce total render time.
+To make the process parallelisable on n machines, follow these steps
+1.)
+Create a matching data.defintion file for your data csv file 2.)
+Create a working script file
+3.)
+Prove it works how you want, maybe by setting config._max_rows = 1
+4.)
+Partition your data files into n seperate files, eg. data1.csv, data2.csv, data3.csv
+5.)
+Set config._terminate_on_completion = true
+5.)
+Copy the config file n times, keeping it all the same as the original one, except pointing the config._data_file at a matching csv file
+  * config1.json -> _data_file = data1.csv
+  * config2.json -> _data_file = data2.csv
+  * etc
+6.)
+Launch n ec2 instances, each with user_data pointing at its own config.json file
 # File Definitions
 ### The JSON Config File
 ```javascript